Why Do Doctors Close Their Eyes to Medical Injuries?

 In most cases, when young doctors begin to crack from the pressure, they can’t turn to anyone for help.
 If they complain about the institution they are in or the abuse they suffered, they normally face some degree of retaliation and very little is done to correct the issue.
 If they admit they are having any type of psychiatric issue, instead of help they just receive a variety of penalties (many medical boards for example require physicians to disclose applying physicians if they have ever had a psychiatric episode, which then flags them as a doctor who is a risk to practice medicine).

-Because of all of this, there are many doctors who have not been unable to receive the mental health care they need (or even admit an issue is there) and they carry this with them into their practice of medicine.
+Because of all of this, there are many doctors who have not been able to receive the mental health care they need (or even admit an issue is there) and they carry this with them into their practice of medicine.
 A little-known fact is that there is also a small network of psychiatrists who charge a lot to discretely provide care to these doctors outside of the insurance system so the doctors have a way to get mental health care without a paper trail that can come back to the medical schools or medical boards.

 When I discussed observing complexity in the previous article, I highlighted that an individual’s ability to observe complexity decreases when the nervous system becomes weakened.
 Likewise, when physicians are burned out, or under periods of stress the hazing of medical education creates, they are much more likely to default to cognitive patterns that were taught during their medical training and not consciously question their cognitive dissonance response.